Emergency Care for Severe Abdominal Pain

-- You feel pressure or pain in your chest or pain in your neck, shoulders or arms
+- Pressure or pain in your chest or neck, shoulders or arms

-Causes of Severe Abdominal Pain that Requires Emergency Care
+What are Some Causes of Severe Abdominal Pain that Require Emergency Care?

 - Kidney stones.
 While not life-threatening, kidney stones can cause enough pain to make you think they are.
 If the pain is unbearable, you may need emergency treatment for pain management.